Exegetical Study Notes on the Greek Text

-Interpreting the gospels by reading back Pauline theology is viewed with some suspicion in academic circles - it is generally held that the gospels should be interpreted in their own right.
+Interpreting the gospels by reading back Pauline theology is viewed with suspicion in academic circles - it is held that the gospels should be interpreted in their own right.
 Yet, the teachings of Jesus are not easily unlocked, and so it was for the purpose of unlocking Jesus' teachings that the apostle Paul was raised up to serve as his inspired exegete.
-Without a Pauline perspective we can easily misunderstand Jesus, particularly when it comes to his ethical teachings.
+Without a Pauline perspective we will misunderstand Jesus' gospel, particularly in the area of his ethical teachings.
 Jesus uses the Law to expose sin, and thus the need for repentance and faith, yet it is very easy to think he is providing the ethics of perfection, a load impossible to bear, when in fact, Jesus' load is light indeed.
 It was down to Paul to explain this to us.

 The Pauline interpretation of the gospel is established in his general letter to the Romans, and his letter to the Galatians.
 We may summarise his thesis as follows:

 "The righteous out of faith will live", Habakkuk 2:4.